-In 2015, Governor Larry Hogan issued two executives orders, establishing the Heroin and Opioid Emergency Task Force (Executive Order 01.01.2015.12) and a separate Inter-Agency Coordinating Council (Executive Order 01.01.2015.13) to address the state’s growing heroin and opioid crisis.
+In 2015, Governor Larry Hogan issued two executive orders, establishing the Heroin and Opioid Emergency Task Force (Executive Order 01.01.2015.12) and a separate Inter-Agency Coordinating Council (Executive Order 01.01.2015.13) to address the state’s growing heroin and opioid crisis.

 The Department of Health and Mental Hygiene has implemented several initiatives related to overdose prevention.